WoWAnalyzer/WoWAnalyzer/docs/stat-boxes.md

 />
 ```

+Look at the [DamageTaken module](/src/Parser/Core/Modules/DamageTaken.js) for a .map() version of many sections in the footer bar.

 The last bar color is always coded `className="remainder {bg color}"` so that the bar fills the remainder in with that background color.
-If the bar colors were switched in the Mana Tea example, the first would be `className="stat-overhealing-bg"` and the second would be `className="remainder stat-healing-bg"`.
+If the bar colors were switched in the Uplifting Trance example, the first would be `className="stat-overhealing-bg"` and the second would be `className="remainder stat-healing-bg"`.

 The white images on top of the colored bars come from `/public/img`.
-- `healing.png` is the white healing cross.
-- `overhealing.png` is the white X.

-The bar color comes from the className value, and are found deep in `/src/Main/App.css`.
+The bar colors come from the className value, and are found deep in `/src/Main/App.css`.
 - `"{class}-bg"` colors: lines 667-678.
 - `"stat-{something}-bg"` colors: lines 713-736.
 - `"spell-school-{type}-bg"` colors: lines 739-764.